F-150 vs. F-250 Super Duty: Key Differences Uncovered

 Tech and Safety: F-150 vs. F-250 Features and Innovations

-For 2024, both trucks showcase Ford's commitment to technology and safety.
-The F-150 features standard dual 12.0-inch displays and wireless smartphone integration.
-Advanced safety features include pre-collision assist, lane-keeping assistance, and the available BlueCruise 1.2 hands-free driving system.
-The F-250 matches many of these features while adding specialized technology for heavy-duty applications.
-This includes advanced trailering assistance features, onboard scales with Smart Hitch, and extended blind-spot monitoring for trailers up to 33 feet in length.
+For 2024, both trucks continue to show Ford’s commitment to technology and safety.
+The F-150 offers standard dual 12-inch displays and wireless smartphone integration.
+Advanced safety features include pre-collision assist, lane-keeping assistance, and available BlueCruise 1.2 hands-free driving.

 Feature 2024 Ford F-150 2024 Ford F-250 Super Duty